Tips for Working with Cowork

 • Are numbers consistent throughout the document?

-4.1 Use Queue to Run Multiple Tasks at Once
+4.1 Use Queue to Batch Multiple Tasks

 • "Organize the Downloads folder by file type"